louis-thevenet/zsh-airpods-battery/README.md

 ##  Python script installation

-You can run simply the script `python3 fetch_airpods_battery.py` or you can make it more permanent by installing it as a service.
+You can simply run the script via `python3 fetch_airpods_battery.py` or you can install it as a service:

 Edit the `airpods-battery-fetcher.service` service file template:
 ```